aaronabebe/aaronabebe.github.io/src/pages/about.md

 After two very succesful years, in which we where able to fulfill a lot of our goals, with the help of great customers and some public grants, I decided to look for different opportunities and focus on finishing my Master's deegree.

-Currently I am working on my master thesis in cooperation with <a href="https://www.oscar-navigation.com/" target='_blank'>OSCAR Navigation</a>.
+Currently I am working on my master thesis in cooperation with <a href="https://www.sea.ai/" target='_blank'>sea.ai</a>.
-There I will be looking to use Contrastive Learning and other pre-training steps to improve their internal machine learning models.